couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 ### Monitoring Replication Progress
 A replication object has several properties you can observe to track its progress.
 The most useful are:

- * **completed** — the number of documents copied so far in the current batch
+ * **completed**—the number of documents copied so far in the current batch
- * **total** — the total number of documents to be copied
+ * **total**—the total number of documents to be copied
- * **error** — will be set to an `NSError` if the replication fails
+ * **error**—set to an `NSError` if the replication fails
- * **mode** — an enumeration that tells you whether the replication is stopped, offline, idle or active.
+ * **mode**—an enumeration that tells you whether the replication is stopped, offline, idle or active.
 Offline means the server is unreachable over the network.
 Idle means the replication is continuous but there is currently nothing left to be copied.

 Generally you can get away with just observing `completed`: